The Top Skills To Put on a Resume: Examples and Guide

 By steering clear of these, you can craft a skills section that not only accurately represents your abilities but also resonates with potential employers.

 Want to double-check if your skills section meets recruiter standards?
-Use our resume checker service to get feedback and make sure your resume is perfect.
+Use our resume checker to get feedback and make sure your resume is perfect.

-70+ Example Skills To Add To Your Resume
+Over 70 Example Skills To Add To Your Resume

 Below, you can check out a variety of specific keywords for various industries to help you get started.